DerekCuevas/friend-list/README.md

 - The browser's back / forward buttons should keep the app state (query + results) in sync with the URL (this is a gotcha if not thought about carefully).
 - No optimizations (like caching previous queries) should be made, however the app should not be designed in a way that prevents this.

-## Bonus Features
+### Bonus Features
-- Handle the concurrent actions issue (see the [redux-saga-solution](redux-saga-solution/), the [cyclejs-solution](cyclejs-solution/), and the [better-observable-solution](better-observable-solution/)) - "If the user changes the query input while there is still a pending request from a previous query change, the current pending request should be cancelled and a new request should be made." - Thanks [@yelouafi](https://github.com/yelouafi)
+- Handle the concurrent actions issue (see the [redux-saga-solution](redux-saga-solution/), the [cyclejs-solution](cyclejs-solution/), the [motorcyclejs-solution](motorcyclejs-solution/), and the [better-observable-solution](better-observable-solution/)) - "If the user changes the query input while there is still a pending request from a previous query change, the current pending request should be cancelled and a new request should be made." - Thanks [@yelouafi](https://github.com/yelouafi)
 - Debounce the fetching of results by 100ms.
 - Log any state changing action with the newly changed state.
 - Add loading and/or error states (see the redux-meta-reducer [friend-list](https://github.com/DerekCuevas/redux-meta-reducer/tree/master/examples/friend-list) example).